googleapis/sdk-platform-java/library_generation/README.md

 This repository will be the source of truth for pre-existing pom.xml files, owlbot.py and .OwlBot.yaml files.
 See the option belows for custom postprocessed generations (e.g. custom `versions.txt` file).

+Post-processing makes use of python scripts.
+The script will automatically use `pyenv` to use the specified version in `library_generation/configuration/python-version`.
+Pyenv is then a requirement in the environment.

 ## Parameters to run `generate_library.sh`